henryallsuch/Blank-Color-Scheme/README.md

 ## for Sublime Text 2/3 and TextMate

-> Researches have revealed that green is the color that gives a calming effect for the eyes.
+>Researches have revealed that green is the color that gives a calming effect for the eyes.
 The green color also avoids the eyes from getting fatigued.

 [From Reasons Why Chalkboards Are Green by Kenny Leones](http://belcorpinternational.com/greenblog/?p=1964)

 General aims for this theme:

-* Colours work together with the green background but different enough create contrast
+* Use colours which work together with the green background but different enough create contrast.
-* Work in low light & bright light environments
+* Work in low light & bright light environments.
+* Help reduce relection on glass screens.
-* Colours to help comprehension of language syntax and construct
+* Use colour to help readability of language syntax and construct
+* Use simlar colours accross languages for simlar language syntax.
+* Limit the amount of colours used to avoid getting too busy
+* Loosely base colours on those avaible in real chalk

 ![PHP](https://github.com/henryallsuch/Chalkboard/raw/master/images/php.png)
 ![PHP](https://github.com/henryallsuch/Chalkboard/raw/master/images/javascript.png)